oitzujoey/duck-lisp/language.md

 ## Flow control

 `if`, `when`, and `unless` should act the same as in Common Lisp.
-And if you're feeling clever, you can use functions instead.
+And if you're feeling clever, you can use functions instead (untyped lambda calculus).

 ```lisp
 (if (> x 10)  (; condition)